FDM Mechanisms

 Overview

-Different FDM mechanisms have been developed to fabricate continuous fiber-reinforced composites.
-The two main mechanisms are in-situ fusion (single nozzle) and dual extruder/ex-situ prepreg (two nozzles).
-Modified mechanisms such as 3D compaction printing have also been introduced to address limitations.
+Fused Deposition Modeling (FDM) of continuous fiber-reinforced composites represents a significant advancement in additive manufacturing, enabling the production of lightweight, high-strength components without the tooling requirements of traditional composite manufacturing.
+Different FDM mechanisms have been developed to fabricate these composites, each offering distinct advantages for specific applications.
+The two primary mechanisms are in-situ fusion (single nozzle impregnation) and dual extruder/ex-situ prepreg (two-nozzle systems using pre-impregnated fibers).
+Modified mechanisms such as 3D compaction printing have also been introduced to address the porosity and bonding limitations inherent in earlier approaches.

 1. In-Situ Fusion Mechanism